Chemotherapy side effects

 - Platelets to help the blood to clot and prevent bleeding

 During chemotherapy the level of blood cells goes down.
-If your white blood cell count is low, you are more at risk of developing infections and with some chemotherapy drugs these can sometimes be very serious.
+If your white blood cell count is low, you are more at risk of developing infections and these can sometimes be very serious.
 It is important to let your hospital treatment team know urgently if you have any signs of infection such as

 - A high temperature